stevenbauermn/scripts/Ansible/README.md

 host: "10.1.0.4:5601"
 ```

-- Scroll to line #95 to set the IP of the ELK Server and leaving the port `:9200` in place.
+- Scroll to line #95 to set the IP of the ELK Server leaving the port `:9200` in place.
   - Note that the default credentials are `elastic:changeme` and should be changed to the proper `username` and `password`.

 ```bash